This is the top of this pageSite menu here

 <Seasonings and dried foods>

-• Seasonings taste best when they are fresh after opening, so be careful not to buy too much so that you can use them up before the expiration date.
+• Seasonings taste best when they are fresh after opening, so be careful not to buy too many and use them within the expiry date.

-Note: The rolling stock method is a stockpiling method in which a large amount of stock is purchased on a daily basis, and the old items are regularly consumed, and the remaining amount is purchased and replenished.
+Note: The rolling stock method is a stockpiling method in which you buy a large amount on a daily basis, consume the oldest items regularly, and then replenish by buying more when they run out.

-[Ingredients that tend to be forgotten in the back of the refrigerator.
+[Ingredients that are often forgotten in the back of the refrigerator.
+We looked into the best storage methods for the ingredients]

-• Frozen & Dry A lot of good things!
+• Frozen & Dry Lots of good things!

 [Freezing is very easy.
-Feel free to challenge yourself! ]
+Feel free to take on the challenge! ]

 (1) Prepare the ingredients you want to freeze.

-(2) Let's prepare it to the size that is easy to eat.
+(2) Make the food into sizes that are easy to eat.

-(3) Let's freeze it in storage goods such as freezer storage bags and storage containers.
+(3) Put it in storage goods such as freezer bags and storage containers and freeze it.

-• Please refer to the points of freezing, thawing, and cooking.
+• Please refer to the tips for freezing, thawing and cooking.

 [Drying is very easy.
-Feel free to challenge yourself! ]
+Feel free to take on the challenge! ]

 (1) Prepare the ingredients you want to dry.

-(2) Let's prepare it to the size that is easy to eat.
+(2) Make the food into sizes that are easy to eat.

 (3) Arrange them as evenly as possible on a net or colander to dry.

-[Let's make the ingredients semi-dry and enjoy! ]
+[Let's make the ingredients semi-dry and enjoy it deliciously! ]

-• When you try to make vegetables, you can once again realize the joy and gratitude of eating them.
+• When you try growing vegetables, you can once again experience the joy and gratitude of eating them.

 [Recipe introduction]

-Here are some of the recipes we worked on.
+Here are some of the recipes we worked on this time.

-★ Harihari pickled dried radish ★ Dried onion skin tea ★ Whole sea bream ★ Rice cooked with frozen mini tomatoes
+★ Dried radish pickles ★ Dried onion skin tea ★ Whole sea bream ★ Rice cooked with frozen cherry tomatoes

 [Points of freezing]